 I used give those with gas grills a lot of grief.
 “Why not just haul your stove out onto the deck to grill,” I often said.
-I made no attempts to hide the fact that I am a charcoal purist, but I understand that some people like the ease and convenience of a gas grill.
-So much so that I now have a gas grill on my deck.
+I made no attempts to hide the fact that I was a charcoal purist, but I understand that some people like the ease and convenience of a gas grill.
+So much so that I now have a gas grill on my deck along with two portable gas grills to teach classes.

 Other charcoal purists who can’t see the benefits of gas grills, charcoal snobs if you will, will say that gas grills just aren’t all that versatile.
 They are good for steaks, burgers, brats, but can’t be used for smoking.
 They can only do hot and fast not low and slow.